Low-g condition

 Low-g condition is a phase of aerodynamic flight where the airframe is temporarily unloaded.
 The pilot and the airframe feel temporarily "weightless" because the aircraft is in free-fall or decelerating vertically at the top of a climb.
 It may also occur during an excessively rapid entry into autorotation.
 This can have a disastrous effect on the aircraft, particularly in the case of helicopters, some of which need the rotor to constantly be under a non-zero amount of load.

 Low-g conditions are forbidden for teetering rotor helicopters, because the design cannot control its attitude independently and can also be dangerous for other types.
 The U.S. Army discovered the danger of Low-g conditions in the 1960s when they were losing helicopters to mysterious accidents that did not have a clear cause.

 Low-g conditions is a term related to flight, and related terms are zero g conditions and negative g.
 Low-g conditions can cause an environment where mast bumping in helicopters may occur.

 Effects

-Smaller airplanes

-Most smaller airplanes and gliders have no problems with 0 g conditions.
-In fact, it can be enjoyable to have zero gravity in the cockpit.
-To produce 0 g, the aircraft has to follow a ballistic flight path, which is essentially an upside down parabola.